Hierarchy of quantum correlations under non-Markovian dynamics: Mixed entangled states

 \section{Mixed entangled states}

-The dynamics of quantum correlations and speed limit time for a class of initial mixed states are investigated under the influence of different quantum channels.
+The dynamics of quantum correlations and speed limit time for a class of initial mixed states under the influence of different quantum channels are investigated.
 The initial mixed state we consider is the Werner state, given as the convex sum of maximally entangled Bell state and maximally mixed separable state

-Here $\vert B\rangle$ can be any one of the four maximally entangled Bell diagonal states. $\rho_{W}$ is entangled for $p>\frac{1}{3}$ and it violates Bell-CHSH inequality and $ST_{2}$ steering for the values $p>\frac{1}{\sqrt{2}}$.
+Here $\vert B\rangle$ can be any one of the four maximally entangled Bell diagonal states. $\rho_{w}$ is entangled for $p>\frac{1}{3}$ and it violates Bell-CHSH inequality and $ST_{2}$ steering for the values $p>\frac{1}{\sqrt{2}}$.
 Here, we mainly focus on the the decoherence effects of amplitude damping and RTN channels on $\rho_{w}$, for a fixed value of mixedness.

-In Figs.~\ref{m_qc_amp_w} and~\ref{nm_qc_amp_w} the effect of amplitude damping channel, without and with memory, on a Werner state for $p=0.9$ are depicted.
-The revival of quantum speed limit time (Fig.~\ref{nm_qslw_amp_w}) can be used to analyze the dynamics of quantum correlations.
-It can be seen that the shift in the dynamics of $\tau_{QSL}$ matches exactly with the revival of lowest degree (quantum entanglement in the present case) of quantum correlations, Fig.~\ref{nm_qc_amp_w}.
-The dynamics of QC and $\tau_{QSL}$ of Werner state for non-Markovian RTN channel are depicted in Figs.~\ref{nm_qc_rtn_w} and~\ref{nm_qsl_rtn_w}, respectively.
-It can be seen that decay and revival of quantum correlations of mixed states follows the hierarchy of QC.
+In Figs.~\ref{nm_qc_amp_w} and~\ref{m_qc_amp_w}, the effect of amplitude damping channel with and without memory on Werner state for a state parameter value $p=0.9$ is depicted.
+As in the case of a pure state (Fig.~\ref{nm_qc_amp}), in the presence of memory, decay of QC takes place, followed by the revival (Fig. ~\ref{nm_qc_amp_w}).
+Quantum correlations decay and do not revive (Fig.~\ref{m_qc_amp_w}) in the Markovian regime.
+The deterioration of QC of mixed state under (non-) Markovian regimes upholds the hierarchy order.
+Similar to the pure state scenario, $\tau_{QSL}$ (Fig.~\ref{nm_qslw_amp_w}) can be used to analyze the dynamics of non-classical correlations for the non-Markovian amplitude damping channel.
+It can be seen that the shift in the nature of $\tau_{QSL}$ matches exactly with the revival of lowest degree quantum correlation (quantum entanglement in the present case) (Fig.~\ref{nm_qc_amp_w}).
+In the absence of information backflow $\tau_{QSL}$ increases steadily for Markovian noise (Fig.\ref{m_qslw_amp_w}).
+QC and $\tau_{QSL}$ of Werner state for non-Markovian RTN channel are depicted in Figs.~\ref{nm_qc_rtn_w} and~\ref{nm_qsl_rtn_w}, respectively.
+It can be seen from Fig.~\ref{nm_qc_rtn_w}, that the strength of QC initially decreases, but due to the system-reservoir coupling and the backflow of information, restoration of non-classical properties of states takes place.
+The dynamics of non-classical correlation of mixed states under non-Markovian channel is consistent with the order of hierarchy of QC.